Pet Success Stories

 Scooter Graham

 Oakley visited Lake Tyler while on vacation with his family.
-While out fishing, Oakley found a piece of cheese that was being used for bait attached to a fish hook.
+While out fishing, Oakley found a piece of cheese that was being used for bait attached to a fishhook.
 Seizing the opportunity for a tasty snack, Oakley swallowed the cheese, along with the hook and fishing line still attached.
-Oakley’s family immediately brought him to see us as an emergency walk in late on a Friday afternoon and upon arrival was triaged correctly by the reception staff and immediately brought to an exam room to be examined by Dr. Redding.
-Dr. Redding quickly assessed the situation and sedated her patient so that radiographs could be safely taken to determine the exact location that the hook was lodged.
+Oakley’s family immediately brought him to see us as an emergency walk-in late on a Friday afternoon, and upon arrival was triaged correctly by the reception staff and immediately brought to an exam room to be examined by Dr. Redding.
+Dr. Redding quickly assessed the situation and sedated her patient so that radiographs could be safely taken to determine the exact location where the hook was lodged.
 The radiographs showed that the fishhook was in the esophagus and could not be reached from the mouth.
 Oakley would need emergency surgery to remove the fishhook.

 Pet of the Month